 *Information on COVID-19 is rapidly evolving, and this fact sheet could become outdated by the time you read it.
 For the most up to date information, please call MotherToBaby at 866-626-6847.

-This sheet talks about COVID-19 in pregnancy and while breastfeeding.
+This sheet talks about having COVID-19 in pregnancy or while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is COVID-19?

 The virus that causes COVID-19 is primarily spread by close person-to-person contact.
 When an infected person coughs, sneezes, or talks, the virus can spread to others who are nearby.
 The best ways to protect yourself from infection are to avoid close contact with others (stay at least 6 feet away), wash your hands frequently, avoid touching your eyes, nose, and mouth, and clean/disinfect frequently touched surfaces.
-Staying home as much as possible when the virus is spreading in the community can also reduce the chance of exposure to the virus.
-We can all help prevent the spread of the virus by wearing cloth face coverings when out in public.
+Staying home as much as possible and avoiding gatherings in indoor spaces when the virus is spreading in the community can also reduce the chance of exposure to the virus.
+We can all help prevent the spread of the virus and protect ourselves against infection by wearing cloth face coverings when out in public.
 The Centers for Disease Control and Prevention (CDC) share additional considerations for pregnancy here.
 You can find the CDC travel health notices here.

 Can I be tested for COVID-19?

-Can having COVID-19 make it harder for me to get pregnant?
+I have COVID-19.
+Can it make it harder for me to get pregnant?

-Studies have not been done to see if having COVID-19 could make it harder to get pregnant.
+Based on the data available, it is not known if having COVID-19 could make it harder to get pregnant.

-Does having COVID-19 during pregnancy increase the chance for miscarriage?
+Does having COVID-19 increase the chance for miscarriage?

 Miscarriage can occur in any pregnancy.
-Studies have not been done to see if having COVID-19 during pregnancy could increase the chance of miscarriage.
+Based on the data available, it is not known if having COVID-19 increases the chance of miscarriage.

 Does having COVID-19 increase the chance of birth defects?